tip line

 • Write down any details you remember such as car model, description of criminal, etc.

 If you have information as a victim, witness, or as a member of the community please come forward and provide any information that you know.
 Even small seemingly minor pieces of information could be vital in helping ongoing investigations.
+You can call the Surrey Extortion Tip Line at 236-485-5149.

 Our Victim Services staff are also available to support victims of extortion and their family members - call 604-599-7600.